-Each year, a committee of students is given the charge of allocating a specified amount of student fee money to student organizations through an application and interview process.
+Each year, the office of Student Activities oversees a finance committee within the Student Government Association (SGA), they are given the charge of allocating a specified amount of student fee money to student organizations through an application and interview process.

 Through this process, amounts allocated are determined based on the amount requested, the organization's budget planning, and how the funds will be used to impact student life at TAMUG.
-Funding Requests should be completed on